 A monthly lecture series from October to May entitled Maps and Society is held at the Warburg Institute in London and co-sponsored by the Society.
 The Society actively supports other cartographic events held in the UK; for example, in 1999 the Society supported the Mappa Mundi Conference in Hereford organised by Hereford Cathedral Library.
 We were fortunate to return to Hereford last year as part of our International Symposium.

 An International Symposium in September/October each year is yet another way that IMCoS brings together members and disseminates information about maps.
 Our first International Symposium took place in Amsterdam in 1982.
 Since then we have visited 25 cities in 21 different countries.
 In 2009 our meeting took place in Oslo, Norway under the motto The Mapping and Exploration of Norway and the North and included visits to the National Library, the Norwegian Mapping Authority in Hønefoss and the Fram Museum with a gala dinner on the deck of that famous ship.
 In 2010 our International Symposium took place in London for the first time.
 In 2011 we experienced the hospitality of the Maltese.
-This year we will visit Fairbanks, Alaska in September - read about it in the Autumn Journal!
+This year we will visit Seoul, South Korea - read about it in the Winter Journal!

 A scholarship, in the form of a travel grant to the value of £300, is available annually for a young member under the age of 32 to attend a cartographic Symposium outside his or her home country.
 In return the recipient publishes a report of the event in the IMCoS Journal.